dartmouth-cs98/project-22f-cash-stream/README.md

 Our application is built for **Goerli Testnet**.
 It works for two Ethereum-based tokens, **ETH and fDAI (stablecoin)**.

-It includes a demo with a mock Youtube page to suggest how money streaming could be used for subscriptions and recurrent payments.
+It includes a [mock subscription service](https://spotify-3-0.onrender.com/) to demo "pay as you go" proof of concept.
+The service will be available only if the user opens a stream to the designated recipient address.

 CashStream uses the Superfluid Protocol.
 [Superfluid](https://www.superfluid.finance/) is a De-Fi company working to enable money streaming in subscriptions, investment, etc.